bmeshesha-hub/partmaster/README.md

 and filtered CSV exports run against that local database.
 Exports are written to `local_data/exports/`.

+Master Data includes a **Revalidate part numbers** action.
+It quarantines placeholder, alpha-only, zero-only, and other non-OEM identity values while preserving the original source rows.
+It separately flags extraction punctuation, missing descriptions, and fallback classification for review.
+Availability, canceled, and discontinued descriptions do not remove a valid part identity.
+Future full source rebuilds apply the same identity validation before creating master identities.

 Everything inside `local_data/` except the small directory instructions and placeholder files is ignored by Git.
 The GitHub Pages build includes the UI, but the local-data screen can only connect when the Mac service is running.